CyCat-project/cycat-project-website/_services/whitepaper.md

 The system is designed in such a way that it is easy for organisations and individuals alike to obtain their unique namespaces, make and maintain entries in the catalogue corresponding to the resources they create.
 Essential features such as version control, crowd sourced vetting and quality control as well as deprecation will be integrated from the outset.

-We may need to include some form of curation/moderation to make sure the system delivers on its promise and the community interaction is animated optimally.

 Finally, the system will, in a future iteration, facilitate interlinking resources that could be used in conjunction for an improved capability in coherent “packages”.
 Such “packages'' could then be deployed by less mature entities as plug-and-play solutions to save time and defend themselves properly, while avoiding the pitfalls resolved by early adopters or more mature organisations.

 # The CYbersecurity resource CATalogue (CyCAT.org)

-CyCAT.org or the Cybersecurity Resource Catalogue aims at mapping and documenting, in a single formalism and catalogue all the community cybersecurity tools, rules, playbooks, processes and controls.
+CyCAT.org or the Cybersecurity Resource Catalogue aims at mapping and documenting, in a single formalism and catalogue all the cybersecurity tools, rules, playbooks, processes and controls.
 CyCAT.org is positioned as a readily accessible catalogue for and by the community, distributed and non-commercial.
 Some level of moderation will be organised to assure the quality and reliability of the content.

 Building on the success of existing initiatives such as CVE for vulnerabilities and elegant solutions such as the UUID used by MISP to uniquely identify and link events (e.g. which events extend or share attributes with one another), CyCAT.org provides mechanisms to programmatically attribute a unique identifier to: